bcgov/orgbook-bc-api-docs/README.md

 # OrgBook API

-Various developer tools and documentaion for using the OrgBook API as part of the Verifiable Organizations Network.
+Various developer tools and documentation for using the OrgBook API as part of the Verifiable Organizations Network.

 ## Table of contents